 Our family of five huddles together.
 Lane kisses the three girls, then it’s my turn.
 No words.
 I can’t find any words.
 He can’t either, so he instead presses his lips onto mine, fiercely.
 “You come back home to me,” I say, “You get yourself back home to us.”

 And we watch him walk away, our eyes on him until the very last second.

-As I’m turning back toward our minivan, my eye catches the eye of the wife whose car Lane helped fix.
+As I’m turning back toward our minivan, my eye catches the eye of the military wife whose car Lane helped fix.

 We don’t say anything but we see each other, and I don’t just mean physically.
 My eyes well up, so do hers.

 There’s the broken cars and the broken hearts sending soldiers off to do their part to heal a broken world.

 We get in our cars, life marches on- are we the broken ones or are we the putting-back-together ones?